Aidar5/nattoeng/docs/source/book/03_start/1_ipython.rst

 The ``dir()`` function can be used to see what attributes (variables tied to the object) and methods (functions tied to the object) are available.

-pay attention on various methods that allow arithmetic operations):
+For example, for number the output will be (pay attention on various methods that allow arithmetic operations):

 .. code:: python